How to manage change: a Do-It-Yourself Guide

-One of their insights was that a technical strategy alone is insufficient to guarantee success.
-Rather, the team found that it is lack of attention to the cultural factors that tend to derail projects when there is a failure.
+CAP is a pre-defined Six Sigma process with steps for moving from the current state to an improved state by speeding up the transition state.
+The best practice is that a technical strategy alone is insufficient to guarantee success.
+Rather, it is lack of attention to cultural factors that tend to derail projects when there is a failure.
 Failure, for our purposes, is defined as failing to achieve the anticipated benefits of the project (i.e., the benefits that justified the project in the first place).

 Breaking down the Process